cosmos/sdk-tutorials/academy/ibc/hermesrelayer.md

 [Hermes](https://hermes.informal.systems/) is a an open-source Rust implementation of a relayer for the Inter-Blockchain Communication Protocol (IBC).

 Clone the [Hermes repository](https://github.com/informalsystems/ibc-rs) in a new folder.
 It contains a folder for [end-to-end (E2E) testing](https://github.com/informalsystems/ibc-rs/tree/master/ci).
-It helps you deploy two chains and test the relayer.
+This helps you deploy two chains and test the relayer.
 It also contains a Docker Compose file, which spins up two blockchain nodes and a relayer.

-Make sure that you installed [Docker Compose](https://docs.docker.com/compose/install/) and [Docker](https://docs.docker.com/get-docker/) before continuing.
+Make sure that you have installed [Docker Compose](https://docs.docker.com/compose/install/) and [Docker](https://docs.docker.com/get-docker/) before continuing.

 ## E2E Testing

 The test needs you to build the Docker images from the Docker files.
 The Docker images run a Linux on **x86_64**.
-You can build Hermes with [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) from the repository for the target `x86_64-unknown-linux-gnu` or you can [download](https://github.com/informalsystems/ibc-rs/releases) a release version into the repository folder.
+You can build Hermes with [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) from the repository for the target `x86_64-unknown-linux-gnu`, or you can [download](https://github.com/informalsystems/ibc-rs/releases) a release version into the repository folder.

-After you cloned the repository and downloaded a release version of Hermes for x86_64, go into the folder and run:
+After you clone the repository and download a release version of Hermes for x86_64, go into the folder and run:

 ```bash
 $ docker-compose -f ci/docker-compose-gaia-current.yml build relayer
 ```

-to build the relayer docker image.
+This builds the relayer docker image.
 Start the Docker Compose network with two chains and a relayer:

 ```bash
 $ docker-compose -f ci/docker-compose-gaia-current.yml up -d ibc-0 ibc-1 relayer
 ```

-Check with:
+Check that everything went right with:

 ```bash
 $ docker exec relayer /bin/sh -c /relayer/e2e.sh
 ```

-if everything went right.
 The [`e2e.sh`](https://github.com/informalsystems/ibc-rs/blob/master/ci/e2e.sh) uses [`run.py`](https://github.com/informalsystems/ibc-rs/blob/master/e2e/run.py) to automatically run a couple of tests.

 ## Hermes CLI